dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 There is also an infix type constructor $:::$ that combines two monads.
 We call $:::$ a *monad cons* operator, similarly to list cons cells.
-This is the way to combine monads in MIL.
-One can look at it as a type-level list of monads (hence the naming).
-What it represents is a monad transformer stack. {{ Note, that in MIL there is no distinction between the `State` monad and the `StateT` monad transformer. }}{>> I think it's important to point out that you're actually dealing with monad transformers and not monads.
-Monads cannot be composed so it doesn't make sense to put them in a list and then compose them.
-It makes sense for monad transformers though.
-I think it's fine if you still want to talk about composing monads but you have to state up-front that such a statement is informal and what you really mean is composing monad transformers. <<} It is the context that determines the meaning.
+This is the way to combine effects in MIL.
+One can look at it as a type-level list.
+What it represents is a monad transformer stack.
+Note, that in MIL there is no distinction between the `State` monad and the `StateT` monad transformer.
+It is the context that determines the meaning.
 When a monad is to the left of monad cons, it is considered a transformer, when it is to the right or is used as a type constructor elsewhere, it is a monad.
 When talking about MIL these terms can be used interchangeably.
+In line with this we also may (rather informally) use "combining/composing monads" for the sake of brevity, however what we actually mean is "combining monad transformers".

 The monad cons operator should be thought of as right-associative.
 The following rule defines that $M_1 ::: M_2$ is a monad, if $M_1$ is a single monad and $M_2$ is a monad (so it can be a monad cons as well):

 \infrule{isSingleMonad(M_1) \andalso isMonad(M_2)}{isMonad(M_1 ::: M_2)}